11ty/11ty-website/docs/layouts.md

 ## Layout Aliasing {% addedin "0.2.8" %}

-Configuration API: use `eleventyConfig.addLayoutAlias(from, to)` to add layout aliases!
+Configuration API: use `eleventyConfig.addLayoutAlias(from, to)` to add layout aliases.
 Say you have a bunch of existing content using `layout: post`.
-If you don’t want to rewrite all of those values, just map `post` to a new file like this:
+If you don’t want to rewrite all of those values, map `post` to a new file like this:

 {% codetitle ".eleventy.js" %}